TanenbaumLab/TransTrack/README.md

 # TransTrack
-Read TransTrack manual for instructions for download, install, and use.
+Read TransTrack manual for instructions to download, install, and use.